rohankishore/Packifyr/README.md

 pip install -r requirements.txt
 ```

+- Run  `main.py`

 <br>

-## 🌊 Demo

 <br>

 ## Show Support

 Hey!
-First of all, thank you for considering to support me.
+First of all, thank you for considering supporting me.
 You can support me by Buying me a Coffee via Ko-Fi.
 You can either [Click Here](https://ko-fi.com/rohankishore) or click the button "Buy Me A Coffee" on top of this page or via the GitHub Sponsor button.
 Thanks a lot :)

 <br>